Eastern Florida State College: Athletics

 In the first year (1960–61), the school offered the men's sports of basketball and baseball as "club" teams.
 Over the next few years, they added wrestling, cross country, track and field, golf, tennis, archery, fencing, judo, and rifle.
 The school was a member of the Florida Athletic Conference and the NJCAA participating in the Southern Conference.
 The first basketball coach was Albert Green and the first baseball coach was George King.
 EFSC's athletic teams are nicknamed the Titans and participate in softball, baseball, women's basketball, men's basketball, men's golf, men's soccer, women's soccer, men's tennis, women's tennis, and women's volleyball.
 They participate in the Southern Conference of the Florida State College Activities Association (FSCAA) and the National Junior College Athletic Association Region 8.
 The men's golf program has won seven National Junior College Championships since 1969.

 Other programs

 The college include the Law Enforcement Academy which trains people for employment in local law enforcement positions.
 There are about 25–30 students.

 EFSC is a direct connect satellite campus program to The University of Central Florida (UCF) in Orlando, Florida.

+From 2018 to 2023, the Melbourne Police Department has sponsored over 60 recruits to attend the Eastern Florida State College police academy program.
+They plan to continue to sponsor recruits for this program.